Kinga Preis: Life and career

 Preis was born in Wrocław and graduated from Ludwik Solski Academy for the Dramatic Arts in 1996.
 Her father was Austrian.
 In 1995 she joined Wrocław Polish Theatre and since then appeared in many stage productions.
 In 1997 she made her television debut starring in the comedy series, Room 107 and later big screen debut in the drama film Farba.
 In 1998, Preis received Gdynia Film Festival Award for Best Supporting Actress and Polish Academy Award for Best Supporting Actress nomination for Monday.
 In 1999 she starred in the historical drama film The Gateway of Europe receiving another Polish Academy Award nomination for Best Supporting Actress.

 In 2000, Pries starred in the comedy-drama film, Tuesday, winning her first Polish Academy Award for Best Supporting Actress.
 The following year she won her first Polish Academy Award for Best Actress and Gdynia Film Festival Award for Best Actress for Silence.
 She won her second Polish Academy Award for Best Actress for starring in the 2005 drama film, The Collector.
 In 2006, she received the Zbigniew Cybulski Award for best young actress.
 She later starred in Four Nights with Anna (2008) and The Dark House (2009).
 Preis later received Best Supporting Actress Awards for performances in In Darkness (2011), The Mighty Angel (2014), and I Never Cry (2020).

 On television, Preis was regular cast member in Removals (2000–01), Boza podszewka.
 Czesc druga (2005–06), Ja to mam szczęście!
-(2012), Blood for the Blood (2015), Pakt (2016), The Trap (2018), Our Century (2019–2020), Rysa (2021), and most notable long-running drama series, Father Matthew (as of 2008).
+(2012), Blood for the Blood (2015), Pakt (2016), The Trap (2018), Our Century (2019–2020), Rysa (2021), Lead Children (2026) and most notable long-running drama series, Father Matthew (as of 2008).
 In 2020, she received Telekamery Award for Best Actress.

 In 2010, Preis was decorated with Golden Cross of Merit.
 In 2011, she was awarded the Silver Medal for Merit to Culture – Gloria Artis.